strehle/cmdline-openid-client/README.md

        -issuer          IAS.
 Default is https://<yourtenant>.accounts.ondemand.com; XSUAA Default is: https://uaa.cf.eu10.hana.ondemand.com/oauth/token
        -client_id       OIDC client ID.
 This is a mandatory flag.
        -client_secret   OIDC client secret.
 This is an optional flag and only needed for confidential clients.
+       -client_tls      OIDC client mTLS authentication.
+This is an optional flag and only needed for confidential clients as replacement for client_secret.
        -scope           OIDC scope parameter.
 This is an optional flag, default is openid.
 If you set none the parameter scope will be omitted in request.
        -refresh         Bool flag.
 Default false.
 If true, call refresh flow for the received id_token.
        -idp_token       Bool flag.
 Default false.
 If true, call the OIDC IdP token exchange endpoint (IAS specific only) and return the response.
        -refresh_expiry  Value in seconds.
 Optional parameter to reduce Refresh Token Lifetime -token_format    Format for access_token.
 Possible values are opaque and jwt.
-Optional parameter, default: opaque -port            Callback port.
+Optional parameter, default: opaque -pin             PIN to PKCS12 file
+       -port            Callback port.
 Open on localhost a port to retrieve the authorization code.
 Optional parameter, default: 8080
        -h               Show this help
 ```